jakebolger/Games-Engines-Assignment-Unity/README.md

 The Dust object, which is made using the particle system was a downloaded asset. this asset is in bothe the mini game and the explore scene.

+the skybox material was taken from the asset store.

 # List of Classes/Assets in the Project and whether they were made yourself or modified or if they are from a Source, with References.